The Garden is a permission slip — to be true to yourself, and that includes acting like a fool in the eyes of the world, for the glory of God.

 From a wheelchair hooked up to a drip.

-Then the tide is in, the water’s at our ankles,
+Then the tide is in, the water’s at our waist,

-I built the garden because I had 5,000 weeds killing me.
+I built the garden because I had thousands of weeds,

 With the lost souls and the broken glass.